New COVID variant not in Southern Nevada yet, wastewater data shows

 The latest variant of COVID-19, BA.2.86, was not found in Southern Nevada as of last week, according to wastewater data.

-COVID-19’s latest variant has yet to show up in Southern Nevada, according to the latest wastewater data.
+COVID-19’s new variant has yet to show up in Southern Nevada, according to the latest wastewater data.

 An omicron subvariant, BA.2.86, is the most recently discovered subvariant of COVID-19, with nine cases reported worldwide as of last week, according to the Centers for Disease Control.
 Two of those cases were reported in the U.S.